Information about Tunisia

 Divorce in Tunisia

 The divorce rate in Tunisia is recently , at least in the bigger cities, up to around 50%.
 Often, it is the woman, who files for a divorce (which is, in Tunisia, allowed by law for women as well).
-The main reasons of divorce in Tunisia are spousal violence, alcoholism and adultery.
+The main reasons of divorce in Tunisia are spousal violence, alcohol and drug abuse and adultery.

 For children, however, even when the mother obtains the custody (which is common in Tunisia), the father keeps the right of determining the residence of the children.